 Course overview

 Set yourself apart with Deakin’s Bachelor of Construction Management (Honours)/Bachelor of Property and Real Estate, a professionally recognised qualification that combines site skills with business execution.
-Explore building practice, technology, economics and law, property market analysis and valuation.
-Learn how to drive growth and make strong commercial decisions, understand regulations and manage construction projects of any size.
+Explore building practice, technology, economics and law and property market analysis and valuation.
+Learn how to drive growth, make strong commercial decisions, understand regulations, and manage construction projects of any size.

-Want cross-discipline skills to excel in the growing construction management and property industries?
+Want cross-disciplinary skills to excel in the growing construction management and property industries?

-Graduate with a complementary skill set that will give you a competitive edge in the construction management and property industry, opening doors to diverse career pathways.
+Graduate with a complementary skill set that will give you a competitive edge in the construction management and property industries, opening doors to diverse career pathways.

 - building economics and law